 Niferex-150 Side Effects

-Note: This page contains side effects data for the generic drug ascorbic acid / iron polysaccharide.
-It is possible that some of the dosage forms included below may not apply to the brand name Niferex-150.
+Note: This document contains side effect information about ascorbic acid/iron polysaccharide.
+Some of the dosage forms listed on this page may not apply to the brand name Niferex-150.

 Gastrointestinal side effects of ascorbic acid have included nausea, diarrhea, abdominal cramps, and esophagitis.
 Gastrointestinal side effects of iron polysaccharide have been reported the most frequently.
 They have included nausea, vomiting, diarrhea, constipation, abdominal pain, flatulence, and heartburn.[Ref]